khaing211/interactive-editor/README.md

     - pegjs: contains [PEG](http://pegjs.majda.cz/).
 PEG is a parser generator
     - parser: contains parsers produced by PEG
     - ieditor: contains interactive editor code.
 Look at header of each file for description.
-+ ast/ contains grammar of any language written in PEG syntax in order for PEG to produce a parser
-    - javascript.pegjs: javascript grammar for example
 + test/ contains all tests
 + index.html: your editor
 + index-development.html: development-version of the editor, see Development Setup for explaination